 Red oak’s subtle red or rose-tinted undertones and wavy grains make it stand out.
 It adds a touch of color to rooms that are white or primarily muted earth tones.

-Ultimately, when choosing between red oak vs. white oak flooring, use your design instinct.
+Ultimately, when choosing between red oak vs. white oak solid hardwood flooring, use your design instinct.
 Choose the species of oak that has the tint and grain pattern that most appeals to you.

 Will you install the floor yourself, or will you hire someone?
 You must factor in the price of shipping, labor, and materials.

-If you plan to install a white oak floor yourself, look at Easiklip solid hardwood floors.
+If you plan to install a white oak hardwood flooring yourself, look at Easiklip solid hardwood flooring.
 Each board is a full 3/4-inch thick and comes pre-finished in one of five colors.

 Don't Get Ripped Off At the Flooring Store!